John Treviño Jr.

-John Treviño Jr. (October 18, 1938 – April 4, 2017) was an American politician in Austin, Texas.
+John Treviño Jr. (October 18, 1938 – April 4, 2017) was an American politician who served as the acting mayor of Austin from February to May 1983.
 He was the first Mexican-American to serve on the Austin City Council, serving from 1975 to 1988.
 Treviño was part of a coalition that ended the exclusive grip of Anglo power in the city of Austin.